How to Clean a Sump Pump

 - Wrap your pump in plastic to prevent drips and carry it outside.
 Using your garden hose, rinse off any dirt or sludge from the surface of the pump.
-A plastic scraper or putty knife may be necessary to clean out the sump pump and remove caked on debris.
-Leave in a safe place to dry.
+A plastic scraper or putty knife may be necessary to clean out the sump pump and remove caked-on debris.
+Leave it in a safe place to dry.

 - Drain any standing water from your sump pit using a shop vac.

 - If you have a check valve that can be disassembled, carefully disassemble it and allow any water to drain out of your check valve first, then remove it.
 Rinse the valve thoroughly with water, then dry and reassemble it.